TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/lesson.md

         * What if you wanted the loop to stop when the user inputs "quit"?
         * Have the students think about and write a solution, then call students up to the board to write out how they solved it.
 3. **Lab**
-    * Students work to create a complete Tic-Tac-Toe game, building on their previous work.
+    * Students work to create a Tic-Tac-Toe game that allows turns (up to 9), building on their previous work.
 4. **Debrief**
     * Check for completion and understanding of the lab.
 ###Accommodation/Differentiation